 - Clip-on hairpieces

-Many of Dr. U’s patients utilized one of these three methods prior to their hair transplant procedure, including those who needed to repair prior hair restoration surgical mistakes.
+Many of Dr. U’s patients utilized one of these three methods before their hair transplant procedure, including those who needed to repair prior hair restoration surgical mistakes.

 How Does Non-Surgical Hair Replacement Work?

 Some wigs and hairpieces are affixed to the scalp using semi-permanent techniques that involve liquid adhesives such as polyfuse or natural bond.
 This method is also referred to as non-surgical hair replacement.
-The hair prosthesis is not meant to be removed by the wearer themselves, but rather by stylists or hair technicians.
-This is usually done about every five days to six weeks to remove accumulated dead skin cells, flakes, shed hair and other forms of debris.
+The hair prosthesis is not meant to be removed by the wearer themselves but by stylists or hair technicians.
+This is usually done about every five days to six weeks to remove accumulated dead skin cells, flakes, shed hair, and other forms of debris.

-Any type of glue should absolutely not be used after a hair transplant surgery.
+Any glue should absolutely not be used after a hair transplant surgery.

 Hairpieces with Temporary Adhesive

 These wigs and hairpieces use double-sided tape to stay on the scalp.
 Wearers can reattach the tape themselves.
 However, this can leave a residue on the skin.

 Dr. U recommends stopping the use of double-sided tape for wigs and hairpieces after a hair transplant.

 Wigs and hairpieces with a base made entirely of mesh can be safely worn using clips after a hair transplant procedure.
 This is only advised in cases where the patient must attend an important social event.
 The clips present on the underside would attach to the surrounding margins of hair.